 - 400 stars: Packaged coffee or merchandise for a single item up to $20

-Although Starbucks has yet to officially announce the update to its rewards program, GOBankingRates reached out to the company and confirmed these changes with a Starbucks Rewards program representative.
+Before Starbucks officially announced the update to its rewards program on March 19, GOBankingRates reached out to the company and confirmed these changes with a Starbucks Rewards program representative.
 We also discovered another tantalizing tidbit: Starbucks will be eliminating its Green status for an exciting reason.

-Learn More: How Starbucks Can Get Its Groove Back
+Learn More: How Starbucks Should Plan to Get Its Groove Back

 According to the Starbucks Rewards representative, once the above changes take place, all new and current members will automatically be assigned or updated to Starbucks Gold card status, immediately collecting stars towards rewards.